 Resource scheduling is the process of picking, planning, and allocating the human and non-human resources used in your projects and work tasks.
 The ultimate goal is that your resources deliver on your project objectives.

+Although it’s important to remember that, the right resource doesn’t necessarily mean any random free resource.
 A good resource schedule is more than just ensuring project resource capacity throughout the whole project life-span.
 It’s about guaranteeing that the resources engaged are actually the best pick for the job at hand.
-The whys of that we’ll explain next.

-There’s plenty of benefits of resource scheduling.
-But why is it so important to choose the right resource for the job?
+There’s plenty of benefits of resource management in general.
+But why is it so important to match the right resource for the job?
 Well, for staters:

 There are 8 types of custom data fields in Ganttic.
 There's no cap on the kind of data or the amount of data added.
 They can also be hidden, so only some users have access.
 And so they don't detract from the actual plans.

 As it is with life in general, you have to focus on what you have.
-In project portfolio management, you have to focus on the resources you have and organize them.
 So the first step with matching up the perfect resource to your tasks is organizing your custom data fields.
 Although it might sound tedious at first, it’s going to be a huge time-saver in the future.

 When taking on a new project, we often forgot to check the availability of the resources over the course of the entire project.
 However, that’s where finding the right resource for the job should start.
 You should have an overview of the available resources and know which skills these resources have even before you start planning resources for the project or even taking on the project.